qiskit-community/qgss-2023/README.md

-# Welcome to the Qiskit-Global-Summer-School-2023 Hub
+# Welcome to the Qiskit Global Summer School 2023: Theory to Implementation Hub